 and nothing on the other side so it glows, but with the engine

 running, it also sees 12v (actually 14v since the alternator is now spinning)

 both sides of the bulb - one wire from the battery and one wire from the alternator, so it does not glow.

 If the alternator dies or the fan belt breaks, there

 is no voltage on (D+) (looks like ground) and current flows from

 #15 thru the lamp to (D+), and the "Alt" lamp comes on to warn the

 driver of a problem.

-An LED light won't work for this purpose.
+An LED light usually won't work for this purpose.
 LED's are diodes and

 will not allow current to flow in the opposite direction.
-With the
+And they use

 The 12-volt 2-watt indicator bulbs are available at any VW parts